jsiddiqui85/Phase-3-Project/README.md

 # Suggested Further Exploration

-To further refine water well repair predictions, I am recomminding to look deeper into the regions where the water wells that need to be repaired are located.
+To further refine water well repair predictions, I am recommending looking deeper into the regions where the water wells that need to be repaired are located.
 In addition, I strongly recommend conducting a deeper dive into which specific parts of a particular water well need to be repaired so it can be considered functional again.

 ## Repository Structure